 Students earn a total of 8 university credits by enrolling in two interdisciplinary research courses, described below.

-This course will introduce students to writing techniques specific to communicating research findings at a university level.
-Students will learn about the elements of a research paper, and hone their ability to author a formal paper.
-This includes constructing an abstract, introduction, research goals and methods, discussion and results, and references section.
+This course will introduce students to writing techniques that are specific to communicating research findings at a university level.
+Students will learn about the elements and construction of a formal research paper.
+This includes constructing an abstract, introduction, research goals and methodology, discussion and results, and references section.
 At the conclusion of this course, students will be able to translate their hands-on guided research experience in the field, library, or laboratory into a collection of findings that other researchers can build upon.

 Competitions and Further Research